Skip to content

 If you are coming to the UK to study, you will need a visa.
 The visa you need depends on several factors including the length of your stay and what you wish to do when you are here.

 While every effort is made to keep this information up-to-date, immigration regulations are subject to (often sudden) changes and the information provided here is therefore a guide only.
-You should check the UKBA website for up-to-date information and please contact us should you have any questions.
+You should check the UKVI website for up-to-date information.
+Please conact us if you have any questions.

 Most study abroad students can apply for one of the following two types of visa.
 Each has advantages and disadvantages.

-It is slightly easier for study abroad students to apply for a student visitor visa, because there are more restrictions on this visa and conditions attached to your stay in the UK.
+It is slightly easier for study abroad students to apply for a short-term study visa, because there are more restrictions on this visa and conditions attached to your stay in the UK.
 For example, you:

 You are a non visa national if you do not fall within the list of visa nationals.

-Students who enter the UK via the Republic of Ireland without previously obtaining a student visitor visa from their home country will not be given a student visitor visa on arrival.
-This is because you will not encounter any UK Border Force officers, which means that you will not be able to apply on entry for a student visitor visa or under any other visa.
+Students who enter the UK via the Republic of Ireland without previously obtaining a short-term study visa from their home country will not be given a short-term study visa on arrival.
+This is because you will not encounter any UK Border Force officers, which means that you will not be able to apply on entry for a short-term study visa or under any other visa.

 However, even though there is no record of this in your passport, you will automatically be given permission to enter and study in the UK, but for 3 months only from the date of entry.
 The conditions of entry into the UK are that you do not undertake any work (paid or unpaid) and that you leave the UK after 3 months.

-To find out more about applying for a Student Visitor visa and the full list of conditions, see the information on the Student Support Centre webpages.
+To find out more about applying for a short-term study visa and the full list of conditions, see the information on the Student Support Centre webpages.

 You need to submit more documents and financial evidence to obtain a Tier 4 visa, but there are less conditions attached to your stay in the UK.
 For example, you can: